Hidden scale invariance in the Gay-Berne model. II. Smectic B phase: Structure and dynamics monitored along an isochore and an isomorph

 Figure \ref{fig5} shows the first- and second-order orientational time-autocorrelation functions along the isochore and the isomorph.
 These functions both decay to zero at the highest density studied on the isochore, which is not the case for the isomorph along which invariant dynamics is observed.

 We finish the study by showing the normalized velocity and angular velocity time-autocorrelation functions in Fig. \ref{fig6}.
-Again, good isomorph invariance is observed at all times, though with some deviation at intermediate times fo the velocity time-autocorrelation function.
+Again, good isomorph invariance is observed at all times, though with minor deviation at intermediate times for the velocity time-autocorrelation function.